Arlington Virginia travel guide

 Are you looking to go on a road trip?
 Considering doing a tour of the United States?
-Arlington, Virginia is one city that you don’t leave off your travel bucket list.
-I’m going to cover everything you need to know about Arlington – from the best time of year to visit, through to where to stay and even where to eat.
+Arlington, Virginia, is one city you don’t leave off your travel bucket list.
+I will cover everything you need to know about Arlington – from the best time of year to visit, where to stay, and even where to eat.
 Arlington is the perfect spot to learn a little bit of American history.

-Arlington is the sixth-largest county in Virginia, with a population of just under 237,000.
+Arlington is the sixth-largest county in Virginia, with just under 237,000.
 It’s known for its rich history and is the home of The Pentagon.
 If you live outside of the United States, you’ll have probably heard of Arlington National Cemetery.
 It’s most famous for being the burial site of President John F. Kennedy.
-The National Cemetery began during the civil war on the grounds of the estate that had been owned by Martha Washington’s great-granddaughter.
+The National Cemetery began during the civil war on the grounds of the estate owned by Martha Washington’s great-granddaughter.

-If you’re a history nerd, it’s a must-visit to pay your respects.
+If you’re a history nerd, paying your respects is a must-visit.
 Arlington has some of the most impressive monuments in the United States.
-The county should be top of your travel list for any US road trip.
-As well as being a centre of history, Arlington has an active nightlife and an impressive variety of restaurants.
-It’s the perfect add-on to a trip to Washington and you can cover most of the county with a weekend trip.
-Arlington sits just across the Potomac River from Washington DC, making it easily accessible from anywhere in the United States.
+The county should be on your travel list for any US road trip.
+As well as being a center of history, Arlington has an active nightlife and an impressive variety of restaurants.
+It’s the perfect add-on to a trip to Washington, and you can cover most of the county with a weekend trip.
+Arlington sits just across the Potomac River from Washington, DC, making it easily accessible from anywhere in the United States.

 When Is The Best Time To Visit Arlington, VA?

-You can save by going off-peak in September, which is one of the driest months in Arlington.
-You will want to mindful of the fact that it does snow in Arlington.
-If you’re after a touch of snow, visit around December time for some Christmas shopping.
+You can save by going off-peak in September, one of Arlington’s driest months.
+You will want to be mindful that it does snow in Arlington.
+If you’re after a touch of snow, visit around December for some Christmas shopping.

-You’ll want to decide what kind of weather works best for you and the activities you have planned.
-I think September would be the perfect all-round choice if you’re flexible with dates.
+You’ll want to decide what weather works best for you and your planned activities.
+September will be the perfect all-around choice if you’re flexible with dates.

-If you’re thinking of visiting Arlington, you’re probably wondering how to get there.
-For anyone doing a multi-city trip, I would recommend going straight from Washington D.C.
+If you’re considering visiting Arlington, you’re probably wondering how to get there.
+For anyone making a multi-city trip, I recommend going straight from Washington, D.C.
 Arlington is one of the easiest places to get to on the east coast.

 You can fly into the Ronald Reagan Washington National Airport.
-Once you at the airport, you can jump on the Metrorail, taking either the blue or yellow lines.
+Once at the airport, you can jump on the Metro rail, taking either the blue or yellow lines.
 If you opt to stay at a hotel, you can

 If you can’t fly directly to Arlington, try Baltimore Washington Airport or the Washington Dulles International Airport.
 You can easily get into Arlington via public transport from either of these airports.
 From Dulles Airport, you can get the Silver Line Express Bus which takes you to one of the main metro stations.

-You can travel to Arlington via Amtrak stations at Alexandria and Washington D.C if you’re planning a multi-city trip.
-It’s only 5 miles to Arlington from Union Station, and 7 miles from Alexandria station.
+You can travel to Arlington via Amtrak stations at Alexandria and Washington D.C if you plan a multi-city trip.
+It’s only 5 miles to Arlington from Union Station and 7 miles from Alexandria station.
 If you’re planning to travel via Coach, you can get dropped off near the Rosslyn Metro Station.

 Once you get to Arlington, it’s easy to get around with public transport.
-Arlington has eleven Metro stations, on four lines with connections to the Red line which links to Union Station.
-If you’re planning to travel around by foot, there’s dozens of hotels around the Metro line.
+Arlington has eleven Metro stations on four lines with connections to the Red line, which links to Union Station.
+If you’re planning to travel by foot, there are dozens of hotels around the Metro line.

-Are you taking a red eye flight to Arlington?
-The Hampton Inn has a hotel within a five-minute drive from Reagan National Airport and it’s only a five-minute walk to Crystal City Metro Station.
-You can save on transport by taking the hotel’s free shuttle service to the airport and metro station.
-You’ll be able to enjoy having all of Crystal City’s offerings within walking distance, including their excellent selection of restaurants.
+Are you taking a red-eye flight to Arlington?
+The Hampton Inn has a hotel within a five-minute drive from Reagan National Airport, and it’s only a five-minute walk to Crystal City Metro Station.
+You can save on transport by taking the hotel’s free shuttle to the airport and metro station.
+You’ll be able to enjoy having all of Crystal City’s offerings within walking distance, including its excellent selection of restaurants.

 Another great hotel in Crystal City is the Hyatt Regency.
 It’s just ten minutes from the Capitol and offers a complimentary shuttle service to the airport.
 It has a five-story atrium and offers rooms with a view of the Potomac River.
 This hotel is the nearest you can get to Reagan National Airport.
 If you want to see Arlington from the sky, you can visit their rooftop event space for stunning views.

-For fitness pros that want an in-house gym, the Sheraton Pentagon is a great choice.
-They offer a relaxing indoor rooftop pool with panoramic views of Washington DC and Arlington.
+The Sheraton Pentagon is a great choice for fitness pros who want an in-house gym.
+They offer a relaxing indoor rooftop pool with panoramic views of Washington, DC and Arlington.
 With this hotel, you’ll have the National Cemetery on your doorsteps and easy access to downtown Washington.
-This hotel offers its own restaurant, rooftop lounge and sports bar.
+This hotel offers its own restaurant, rooftop lounge, and sports bar.

 Do you want to treat yourself to a luxury hotel?
 The Ritz Carlton is one of the best places to stay in Arlington.
-You can dine at their Fyve Resturant and Lounge, which offers cuisine that uses locally sourced ingredients.
-They offer a state-of-the-art fitness centre, complete with its own sauna and steam room.
-You have indoor access to the local metro station, which is just two stops from Reagan National Airport and downtown Washington D.C.
+You can dine at their Fyve Restaurant and Lounge, which offers cuisine that uses locally sourced ingredients.
+They offer a state-of-the-art fitness center with a sauna and steam room.
+You have indoor access to the local metro station, just two stops from Reagan National Airport and downtown Washington D.C.
 If you’re traveling with kids, you can use the Ritz Kids program to access special dining options and room add-ons.

-If you’re looking to save money, then staying at an Airbnb might be the best choice for you.
+If you’re looking to save money, staying at an Airbnb might be your best choice.
 For anyone planning a long-term trip, it’ll give you extra space as you rent out an entire apartment or easily share with friends.
 A quick visit to the site will give you an idea of different price points.
-You can book everything from an entire guest house, to an apartment or even a private room.
+You can book everything from an entire guest house to an apartment or private room.

 Where To Eat

-At Arlington, you can experience everything from live Irish music to rooftop dining and even wine tasting.
+In Arlington, you can experience everything from live Irish music to rooftop dining and wine tasting.
 There’s something to work for everyone’s palette.

-For outdoor eating, visiting the Clarendon neighbourhood, which has rooftop bars, Mexican restaurants, and sports bars.
-Clarendon is an urban village within Arlington, with its own craft brewery and continental cuisine.
+For outdoor eating, visit the Clarendon neighborhood with rooftop bars, Mexican restaurants, and sports bars.
+Clarendon is an urban village within Arlington with its own craft brewery and continental cuisine.
 Clarendon is known as ‘Little Saigon’ as it served as a settlement for Vietnamese refugees coming to the US.
 You can still find Vietnamese restaurants in the area today.

 If you’re looking to treat yourself in Arlington, why not try a wine tasting?
 Virginia is famous for its wine.
 You can sample everything from European-style wine to Asian tapas.